vuestorefront/shopware-pwa/docs/landing/resources/api/composables.usedefaults.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

 Returns default config depending on config key.
+It is used in composables, so defaultsKey is in most cases composable name (ex. `useDefaults(rootContext, "useCms")`<!-- -->)

 <b>Signature:</b>